janverschelde/PHCpack/src/doc/source/tutorial.rst

 This chapter provides a short tutorial, mainly for use at the command line.
-Interfaces for Maple, MATLAB (Octave), and Python provide a scripting environment.
+Interfaces for Maple, MATLAB (Octave), Sage, and Python provide a scripting environment.

 Input formats